rogeruiz/write/dress-code/_posts/2017-02-04-setting-up-keybase-gpg-github.markdown

 > Zsh.
 I also make the assumption that you're using Mac hardware and software.
 > In particular, you need to have Git and Keybase installed along with Homebrew.

+GNU Privacy Guard (GPG) is pretty dope.
+It allows you to send encrypted information from yourself to another trusted person.
+You're able to control who the other trusted person is by practicing safe distribution of your public key.
+They can verify messages that you send them signed (encrypted) with your private key by using their copy of your public key to decrypt it.

+So, I had a [Keybase account][kb-profile] before the whole `[Verified]` thing on GitHub was on my radar.
+I didn't know much about it or how it would be something that I wanted to do for my workflow.
+I already considered [my selfies]({{ site.baseurl }}/writing/humanizing-computer-work.html) to be enough to validate my identity. &#x1f61c;

 Let's walk through setting up [GitHub verified commits and tags][gh-gpg] with [GPG][hp-gpg] and [Keybase][hp-keybase].
 Follow along with the great [Keybase GPG GitHub repository][gh-keybase-gpg-github] otherwise continue reading below